 Initially I became a Certified Divorce Financial Analyst® and assisted individuals and couples going through divorce to make more informed and more effective decisions.
 While I continue to provide such services, I also became a Certified Financial Planner™ and focus on a broader range of financial planning issues for individuals and couples.
 In this work, I am able to bring to bear my business school education, my experience in the banking, investment and insurance industry and my skill at advising client on often complex matters.

 While I was born in Chicago and went to school in Philadelphia, I’ve lived in New York City for most of my adult life.
 As a result, I know what it is like to set money aside for the future and to raise children while living in one of the most expensive places on the planet.
-I currently live in Manhattan with my wife and enjoy spending time with family and friends, bicycling and running along the Hudson River and exploring New York City and beyond.
+I recently relocated from Manhattan to Westchester County with my wife and enjoy spending time with family and friends, bicycling and running along the many bike/running paths in the area and exploring New York City and beyond.

 - Certificate in Financial Planning with Distinction, UCLA